-With the exception of assembled folders, mobile pieces, and other designs that are physically separated, its essential that your file has only one body within it.
-Files which have more than one body will be covered in a later chapter dedicated to moving and assembled pieces).
+With the exception of assembled folders, mobile pieces, and other designs that are physically separated, it is essential that your file has only one body within it.
+Files, which have more than one body, will be covered in a later chapter dedicated to moving and assembled pieces).

 Model a correct closed volume

 CATIA offers two main types of models: Solid and surface.
 For these, there are two different workbenches you can use: